datopian/tech.datopian.com/load/README.md

 As a Publisher i want to load my dataset (resource) into the DataStore quickly and reliably so that my data is available over the data API.

-* Be “tolerant” where possible of bad data …
+* Be “tolerant” where possible of bad data so that it still loads
-* And get feedback if it went wrong and how I can fix it …
+* And get feedback of load progress and especially if it went wrong and how I can fix it so that I know my data is loaded (or if not what I can do about it)
-* I want to update the schema for the DataStore so data has right types (and be
+* I want to update the schema for the dataso data has right types (before and/or after load)
 * I want to be able to update with a new resource file and only have it load the most recent

-#### Correct the types in the DataStore (after load?)

-#### Track Performance Status as [Cloud] Sysadmin
+For sysadmins:

-As a Datopian Cloud Sysadmin I want to know what is happening with “DataLoad” so that I can fix if problems for clients
+* Track Performance: As a Datopian Cloud Sysadmin I want to know if there are issues so that I can promptly address any problems for clients

-#### One Data Load Service per Cloud

-As a Datopian Cloud Manager I want to have one “DataLoad” service I maintain rather than one per instance for efficiency …
+* One Data Load Service per Cloud: As a Datopian Cloud Manager I may want to have one “DataLoad” service I maintain rather than one per instance for efficiency …

 ### Flows